Curriculum

-Individuals who graduate from this program are prepared to work in custom furniture or cabinetmaking shops designing, drawing, estimating materials, constructing and finishing furniture using hand tools and power equipment to perform joinery and ornamentation appropriate for the pieces.
+Individuals who graduate from the Cabinet & Furniture Making program are prepared to work in custom furniture or cabinet making shops designing, drawing, estimating materials, constructing and finishing furniture using hand tools and power equipment to perform joinery and ornamentation appropriate for the pieces.

-In addition to the Full-Time program, we offer a number of woodworking courses through our Continuing Education Department.
-View all CE courses here.
+In addition to the Career Training program, we offer a number of woodworking courses through our Community Education Department.
+View all courses.

 Students draw 20 woodworking joints and eight full-size working drawings of pieces of period furniture to accurately show construction details and provide stock lists for estimating costs of materials.